galanom/zdma/README.md

   * A Linux 4.x+ kernel driver
   * A user-space library (to be created)

 Documentation is not here yet.
-You probably came here for this:
+You probably came here for `zdma.c`

-`project-spec/meta-user/recipes-modules/zdma/zdma/zdma.c`